abeerfaiz2061/JavaTypeErrorBenchmarks/README.md

 To run this project on your machine, follow these steps:

 * Ensure Java is Installed:
   Make sure you have Java installed on your local machine.
 The scripts were tested using Java 8, but they should work with other versions as well.
   Note the following:
   * Generics were introduced in Java 5, so the minimum Java version required to run these programs is Java 5.
   * ExtendJ supports Java versions up to 11.
   * You can use higher Java versions for javac and ecj.
 * Download Required JAR Files:
   * ECJ JAR: Download the Eclipse ECJ compiler JAR file.
   * ExtendJ JAR: Download the ExtendJ JAR file.
 * Update Script Paths:
   Before running the batch scripts, update the paths to the ecj and ExtendJ JAR files in the script.

+## **Licensing**
+This repository is unlicensed, meaning there is no formal license attached to the project.
+However, you are welcome to use, modify, and distribute the code for any purpose, including both academic and commercial applications.
+While a formal license isn't provided, please consider acknowledging this repository if it significantly contributes to your work.

+## **Reusing Code**
+Feel free to reuse, modify, or extend the code in this repository for any purpose.
+You have full freedom to integrate it into your projects, research, or any other applications.
+If you find this code helpful, consider giving credit to this repository.

+## **Contribution**
+Contributions to this research are highly encouraged.
+If you're interested in building upon this work, here are some ways you can contribute:

+ * Introduce New Benchmarks:
+   * Contribute by adding new Java programs that explore additional Java language specification features beyond those currently included, such as Lambdas, Streams, etc.
+ * Expand Compiler Support:
+   * If you wish to explore how other Java compilers handle type errors, feel free to add support for new compilers and share your results.
+ * Enhance the Scripts:
+   * Improvements to the batch scripts that increase their efficiency, usability, or functionality are always welcome.